AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/monstrosity/roc-xmm.md

 - "desc": "The roc makes two Beak attacks.
 It can replace one attack with a Talons\
     \ attack."
   "name": "Multiattack"
 - "desc": "Melee Attack Roll: +13, reach 10 ft.
-Hit: 28 (3d12 + 9) Piercing\
+Hit: 28 (3d12 + 9) Piercing damage."
-    \ damage."
   "name": "Beak"
 - "desc": "Melee Attack Roll: +13, reach 5 ft.
-Hit: 23 (4d6 + 9) Slashing\
+Hit: 23 (4d6 + 9) Slashing damage.\
-    \ damage.
-If the target is a Huge or smaller creature, it has the [Grappled](3-Mechanics/CLI/rules/conditions.md#Grappled)\
+    \ If the target is a Huge or smaller creature, it has the [Grappled](/3-Mechanics/CLI/conditions.md#Grappled)\
-    \ condition (escape DC 19) from both talons, and it has the [Restrained](3-Mechanics/CLI/rules/conditions.md#Restrained)\
+    \ condition (escape DC 19) from both talons, and it has the [Restrained](/3-Mechanics/CLI/conditions.md#Restrained)\
     \ condition until the grapple ends."
   "name": "Talons"
 "bonus_actions":
-- "desc": "If the roc has a creature [Grappled](3-Mechanics/CLI/rules/conditions.md#Grappled),\
+- "desc": "If the roc has a creature [Grappled](/3-Mechanics/CLI/conditions.md#Grappled),\
-    \ the roc flies up to half its [Fly Speed](3-Mechanics/CLI/rules/variant-rules/fly-speed-xphb.md)\
+    \ the roc flies up to half its [Fly Speed](/3-Mechanics/CLI/variant-rules/fly-speed-xphb.md)\
     \ without provoking Opportunity Attacks and drops that creature."
   "name": "Swoop (Recharge 5-6)"
 "source":
 - "XMM"
-"image": "3-Mechanics/CLI/bestiary/monstrosity/token/roc-xmm.webp"
+"image": "/3-Mechanics/CLI/bestiary/monstrosity/token/roc-xmm.webp"
 ```
 ^statblock